 And just like a better wife in reality it has everything from of tea draped in fruity flavors to a compassionate saga.
 My friend here just won’t leave the punch the jar aside, unless the mocktail is over.
 The presentation of the mocktail was quite ok, nothing extraordinary.

 Next, we tried the Edgy Veggie French Fries:

 The French fries were crispy, golden, and served with Szechuan sauce, spring onions, sesame, and garnished with cheese.
 Though it wasn’t very cheesy that retains its crispiness.

 Grill Mediterranean Veg Sandwich:

-Made in brown bread, It’s really nice, one of the highlight dish for me.
+Made in brown bread, It’s really nice, one of the highlight dishes for me.
 It’s served with French fries on one side and coleslaw on the other.